 Past performance does not guarantee future results.
 Indices are unmanaged and not available for direct investment.
 The performance shown above is index performance and is not representative of any Hartford Fund’s performance.

 US equity is represented by the S&P 500 Index; international equity is represented by the MSCI World ex USA Index.
-Please see page 2 for representative index definitions.
+Please see below for representative index definitions.
 For illustrative purposes only.

 Talk to your financial professional today about the allocation to international equities that’s right for you.